fif3x/C-/README.md

 # C$
-C$ is an extension for C++, it might also work on C but im not sure.
+C$ is an extension for C++.
 Free and Open Source project, anyone can change it, for Commercial Use please contact me on Discord (@fif3x_)

 # HOW TO USE
 1. Download the files